tomaszlyszczyk/cehv11labs/README.md

 ## Module 07 - Malware Threats

 * 1.1 Gain Control over a Victim Machine using the njRAT RAT Trojan - 4146
-* 3.1 Perform Online Malware Scanning using VirusTotal - 4199
+* 3.8 Perform Malware Disassembly using Ghidra
 * 4.1 Perform Port Monitoring using TCPView and CurrPorts - 4232

 ## Module 08 - Sniffing

+* 1.2 Perform a DHCP Starvation Attack using Yersinia
 * 1.4 Perform an Man-in-the-Middle (MITM) Attack using Cain & Abel - 4329
 * 2.1 Perform Password Sniffing using Wireshark - 4355 (install Wireshark from Tools - Module 3 Banner Grabbing)